buddly27/champollion/doc/directive.rst

 * skip-description:
     Indicate whether the module description should be skipped.

+* skip-data-value:
+    Indicate whether data values within the module should be skipped.

+* skip-attribute-value:
+    Indicate whether attribute values within the module should be skipped.

 * undoc-members:
     Indicate whether members with no docstrings should be displayed.